Massachusetts Modification of Orders

 Either spouse could file numerous motions and make never-ending discovery demands in hopes of increasing the other spouse’s legal bill to the point that he or she will run out of money and be forced to take a less favorable settlement.
 If this happens, you can file a motion for attorney fees, which also puts the court on notice of your spouse’s improper conduct.

-Aggressive Modification Lawyers
+Proactive Modification Lawyers

 If your circumstances have changed, you have a right to go back to court and ask for a modification of your agreement.